 All homeowners should know how to figure mortgage interest.
 Whether you are financing the purchase of a home or refinancing your existing mortgage loan with a new loan, you will prepay interest.

-How much interest is prepaid will determine when you want your first payment to begin.
+How much interest is prepaid will determine when you want your first regular payment to begin.
 Many borrowers prefer to make a mortgage payment on the first of every month.
 Some prefer the 15th.
 Sometimes, lenders will choose that payment date for you, so if you have a preference, ask.

-Interest is Paid in Arrears
+Mortgage Interest Is Paid in Arrears

-For example, say your payment of $599.55 is due December 1.
+For example, suppose your payment of $599.55 is due December 1.
 Your loan balance is $100,000, bearing interest at 6% per annum, and amortized over 30 years.
 When you make your payment by December 1, you are paying the interest for the entire month of November, all 30 days.

 It may seem like you get 45 days free before your first payment is due on December 1, but you do not.
-You will pay 15 days of interest before you close and another 30 days of interest when you make your first payment.
+You will pay 15 days of interest before you close, and another 30 days of interest when you make your first payment.

-Computing Your Principal Unpaid Balance
+Figuring Out Your Unpaid Principal Loan Balance

 If you want to know your unpaid principal loan balance that is remaining after you make your first mortgage payment, you can use our amortization calculator.
 But if you'd like to understand how to figure it out on your own, read on.

-First, take your principal loan balance of $100,000 and multiply it times your 6% annual interest rate.
+First, take your principal loan balance of $100,000 and multiply it by your 6% annual interest rate.
 The annual interest amount is $6,000.
 Divide the annual interest figure by 12 months to arrive at the monthly interest due.
-That number is $500.00.
+That number is $500.